Domo42/uuid-identifier-testing/readme.md

-This is very small performance test project to get an rough idea whether a Java UUID or a string in UUID format is the faster option.
+This is very small performance test project to get a rough idea whether a Java UUID or a string in UUID format is the faster option.

 Summary